Trello vs. Monday.com: A feature-by-feature comparison

 6. Learning curve

 Monday.com is a bit overwhelming due to its extensive set of features.
-The platform eases out user onboarding process by walking them through the platform with its various knowledgeable resources.
+The platform eases user onboarding by walking them through the platform with its various knowledgeable resources.
 This makes it suitable for both simple and complex project types.

 7. File management